openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise round, rounding to nearest integer with ties towards even, on `operand` tensor and produces a `result` tensor.
+Performs element-wise rounding towards the nearest integer, breaking ties towards the even integer, on the `operand` tensor and produces a `result` tensor.

 ### Inputs